After reviewing bids, Citi looks to sell EMI in pieces - sources

-NEW YORK EMI Group Ltd, the home of Coldplay and Katy Perry, looks increasingly likely to be sold off as two separate businesses -- recorded music and song publishing -- after final bids came in last week, according to several people familiar with the matter.
+NEW YORK, Oct 12 EMI Group Ltd, the home of Coldplay and Katy Perry, looks increasingly likely to be sold off as two separate businesses -- recorded music and song publishing -- after final bids came in last week, according to several people familiar with the matter.

-The music company is reviewing competing offers for EMI Publishing from BMG Music, a joint venture between Bertelsmann and private equity firm Kohlberg Kravis Roberts, and Sony/ATV -- a joint venture between Sony Corp and the estate of Michael Jackson, these people said.
+The British music company is reviewing competing offers for EMI Publishing from BMG Music, a joint venture between Bertelsmann and private equity firm Kohlberg Kravis Roberts (KKR.N), and Sony/ATV -- a joint venture between Sony Corp (6758.T) and the estate of Michael Jackson, these people said.

 BMG-KKR and Sony have submitted the highest offers for EMI's publishing business, the people said.
 One of them added that the two bids came in close to each other.

-U.S. bank Citigroup, which took control of EMI in February, is expected to pick winning bidders for the businesses by the end of next week, the people said.
+U.S. bank Citigroup (C.N), which took control of EMI in February, is expected to pick winning bidders for the businesses by the end of next week, the people said.

 While Warner Music has also been interested in buying all of EMI, significant anti-trust hurdles on the publishing segment, as well as challenges in lining up financing in a volatile market, makes such a deal unlikely, the people said.

-Moreover, Blavatnik, whose Access Industries bought Warner Music in May for $3.3 billion (2.1 billion pounds), has privately expressed reluctance to bid aggressively so soon after winning Warner Music, according to two of the people close to the transaction process.
+Moreover, Blavatnik, whose Access Industries bought Warner Music in May for $3.3 billion, has privately expressed reluctance to bid aggressively so soon after winning Warner Music, according to two of the people close to the transaction process.
 WMG Chairman Edgar Bronfman Jr. has long coveted EMI, and losing out on the chance to buy it once again is certain to hasten his departure from the company.

 EMI Chief Executive Roger Faxon has publicly argued against splitting the business, saying that each side benefits the other.
 Since the former head of EMI's publishing operation took over leadership of the entire company, he has pushed to more closely integrate both divisions, making it potentially more difficult to split the company.